Last updated on August 22, 2019

-A firm family favourite, the ‘Giants parade’ is a colourful spectacular that sees humungous effigies of royal nobles parading through the streets to the rhythm of thundering percussion groups.
+A firm family favourite, the ‘giants parade’ is a colourful spectacular that sees humungous effigies of royal nobles parading through the streets to the rhythm of thundering percussion groups.

 Castellers (Human Towers) ~ Catalan Identity

 This 300-year-old tradition sees local casteller groups meeting around the city squares, where they climb onto each others shoulders to create human towers in dizzying displays of strength and acrobatic ability.

 Revered as one of the most important features of Catalan identity, this tradition is listed in UNESCO’s Representative List of Intangible Cultural Heritage of Humanity.

 Where to see it: Go to Plaça de Sant Jaume to see the best and biggest human towers.
 Get there as early as possible as it fills up very quickly.

-Where to stay in Barcelona during La Mercè
+Where to Stay in Barcelona During La Mercè

-I would strongly recommend staying near (but not on) Las Ramblas, Barcelona’s most iconic and central boulevard.
+During La Mercè, I would strongly recommend staying near (but not on) Las Ramblas, Barcelona’s most iconic and central boulevard.
 From here you can stroll to all of the action of the festival and enjoy the best that the city centre has to offer.

 Check out my guide (below) for my top picks – everything from budget beds to all out luxury.